connectome-neuprint/neuPrint/README.md

       database features added
       Default: false
     --editMode
-      Indicates that neuprinter is being used in edit mode to alter data in an existing database (omit to skip).
+      Indicates that neuprint is being used in edit mode to alter data in an existing database (omit to skip).
       Default: false
     --help